Free Things to Do in Phoenix, AZ

 Exploring Phoenix

-For an easy outdoor adventure, head to Papago Park.
+For easy outdoor adventures in Phoenix Arizona, head to Papago Park.
 A Phoenix Point of Pride.

 Fun Fact: Hunt’s Tomb, which is listed on the National Register of Historic Places, is located in Papago Park.
 It’s a white pyramid-shaped tomb of Arizona’s first governor, George W.P.
 Hunt, along with his wife and daughter.

 Papago Park is also home to miles of trails, the Phoenix Zoo, and more.
-Aside from hiking, you can also pack up some food and drinks for an amazing picnic with friends, family, or your partner, as the park provides picnic tables for your convenience and comfort.
+Aside from hiking, you can also pack up some food and drinks for an amazing picnic and day trips with friends, family, or your partner, as the park provides picnic tables for your convenience and comfort.

 mountain...des